zushenyan/HTML5-realtime-multiplayer-demo/README.md

 2. Run `pip install gevent-socketio` to get gevent-socket.io library.
 It is required to run this program.
 3. `cd` to this directory and type `python server.py` and open your browser with `http://localhost:8080/index.html`.

-note: run the server.py with Python 2.7.3, or system will dump a lot of errors.
+note: run the server.py with Python 2.7.3.
+Don't use python 2.7.3 above, or system will dump errors. :/

 ## How to play
 For now, you can only walk around on the map with arrow keys.
 Maybe I will add more feature in the future.